malloydata/malloy-samples/README.md

   * [Moving Average](patterns/moving_avg.malloynb) - Moving averages can give a better idea of trends.
   * [Data from JSON API](patterns/apijson.malloynb) - We can use a JSON API endpoint as a data source.
   * [Sessionize/Map Reduce](patterns/sessionize.malloynb) - A common data pattern is to read events and combine them into session.
   * [Dimensional Indexes](patterns/dim_index.malloynb) - Malloy can find the most common values in your dataset.
+  * [Arrays - Unnesting Data](patterns/unnest_data.malloynb) - Some functions return arrays.
+How to work with them in Malloy.

 ## Examples